From beers to cars, German consumers face higher prices - NewsBreak

 A BMW spokesperson said last month that the market for leasing vehicles had developed more favourably over the course of the year than initially expected.

-Other German companies planning to pass on higher raw material and energy costs to clients include Nivea maker Beiersdorf (BEIG.DE), forklift manufacturer Jungheinrich (JUNG_p.DE) and construction material specialist HeidelbergCement (HEIG.DE).
+Other German companies planning to pass on higher raw material and energy costs to clients include Nivea maker Beiersdorf, forklift manufacturer Jungheinrich and construction material specialist HeidelbergCement.

-In the short term, the supply chain problems could lead to empty shop shelves ahead of the Christmas season, Puma Chief Executive Bourn Gulden warned, adding: "I told my wife: If you want to buy Christmas presents, you should buy now."
+In the short term, the supply chain problems could lead to empty shop shelves ahead of the Christmas season, Puma Chief Executive Bourn Gulden warned.
+“I told my wife: If you want to buy Christmas presents, you should buy now.”
+(Reporting by Michael Nienaber; Editing by Hugh Lawson)

 Comments / 0